-Airway obstructions are common and may even be underreported.
+Airway obstructions are common.
 The prevalence and type of airway obstruction varies with age.
-Children younger than four, for example, are more vulnerable to choking-related upper airway obstructions, and adults commonly experience airway obstruction caused by complications from smoking.
+Children younger than four are more vulnerable to choking-related upper airway obstructions, while adults commonly experience airway obstruction caused by complications from smoking.
 First responders will inevitably encounter a wide variety of airway obstructions and must be prepared to promptly respond to each with appropriate medical care.
 Here are the most common causes of upper airway obstruction.

 Tongue-Related Airway Obstruction

 A relaxed tongue is the most common cause of upper airway obstruction in patients who are unconscious or who have suffered spinal cord or other neurological injuries.
-The tongue may relax into the airway, causing an obstruction.
-In some cases, other injuries complicate this phenomenon.
-For example, a patient who is unconscious following a blow to the head may also have suffered upper airway trauma, causing both the tongue and the trauma to block the airway.
+In some cases, other injuries complicate this phenomenon – a patient who is unconscious following a blow to the head may also have suffered upper airway trauma, causing both the tongue and the trauma to block the airway.

 Foreign Body/Choking

 The most common cause of airway obstruction in children is a foreign body lodged in the airway.
 Choking can fully or completely obstruct the airway.
 Small toys, round foods such as berries and grapes, rocks, pebbles, and other enticing objects are common culprits.
-Eighty-eight percent of airway obstruction deaths occur in children younger than four.
+A study showed that from 2001 to 2016, 73% of nonfatal injuries and 75% of choking fatalities occurred in children under age five.

 Swelling

-Swelling can obstruct the airway in a matter of seconds.
-Though infections can cause severe upper airway swelling, the most common cause is anaphylaxis.
+Swelling can obstruct the airway in a matter of seconds, and though infections can cause severe upper airway swelling, the most common cause is anaphylaxis.
 Anyone with an allergy can have an anaphylactic reaction, even if they have been previously exposed to the allergen without such an extreme reaction.
-More than 32 million Americans have food allergies, putting millions at risk of swelling-related airway obstructions.
-Moreover, the prevalence of food allergies is increasing.
-There’s been a 21% increase in peanut allergies in children since 2010.
+About 20 million Americans have food allergies, putting millions at risk of swelling-related airway obstructions.
+Moreover, the prevalence of food allergies is increasing: there’s been a 21% increase in peanut allergies in children since 2010.

 Asthma may also cause upper airway swelling.
 In most cases, asthma is well-managed with a rescue inhaler, but severe asthmatic reactions can be fatal.
-About 26 million Americans have asthma.
-Worldwide, about 180,000 people each year die from asthma, but prompt medical care and diligent airway management has greatly reduced mortality in the U.S.
+About 27 million Americans have asthma, and about 10 people die from asthma daily.

 Infection

-Infections such as pneumonia, RSV, and even colds may obstruct the upper airway.
+Infections such as pneumonia, RSV, Covid, and colds may obstruct the upper airway.
 Children are more vulnerable because of their smaller airways.
-In newborns, upper airway obstructions, even partial ones, are particularly dangerous because newborns breathe through the nose.
+In newborns, upper airway obstructions, even partial ones, are particularly dangerous because newborns can only breathe through the nose.
 People with chronic respiratory diseases such as COPD also face a higher risk of infectious upper airway obstructions.

 Trauma